SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 .. versionadded:: X1.1.1

-To implement even more sophisticated concepts, it is possible to declare **handler functions**, that are visited in case of a FindFailed and/or ImageMissing situations and allow to take corrective actions.
+To implement even more sophisticated concepts, it is possible to declare **handler functions**, that are visited in case of a FindFailed and/or ImageMissing situations and :ref:`allow to take corrective actions <FindFailedHandler>`.
 Before leaving the handler you can specify how the case should finally be handled (ABORT, SKIP, RETRY or PROMPT).
 If specified, a handler is always visited before any other action is taken.
+Handlers can be specified for a single Region object and/or globally with class FindFailed, so that each new Region object afterwards would call this handler in case.

 The PROMPT response now allows to recapture the image on the fly or just to capture an image, that is not loadable.